awsdocs/amazon-ec2-user-guide-windows/doc_source/common-messages.md

 ```

 If you can't contact the metadata server, try the following to resolve the issue:
 + [Download](https://s3.amazonaws.com/ec2-downloads-windows/EC2Config/EC2Install.zip) and install the latest version of the EC2Config service\.
-For more information about installing this service, see [Installing the latest version of EC2Config](UsingConfig_Install.md)\.
+For more information about installing this service, see [Install the latest version of EC2Config](UsingConfig_Install.md)\.
 + Check whether the Windows instance is running RedHat PV drivers\.
 If so, update to Citrix PV drivers\.
-For more information, see [Upgrading PV drivers on Windows instances](Upgrading_PV_drivers.md)\.
+For more information, see [Upgrade PV drivers on Windows instances](Upgrading_PV_drivers.md)\.
 + Verify that the firewall, IPSec, and proxy settings do not block outgoing traffic to the metadata service \(`169.254.169.254`\) or the KMS servers \(the addresses are specified in `TargetKMSServer` elements in `C:\Program Files\Amazon\Ec2ConfigService\Settings\ActivationSettings.xml`\)\.
 + Verify that you have a route to the metadata service \(`169.254.169.254`\) using the following command\.